List of Philippine co-produced films and television series

 The first film co-produced by a Philippine film studio with a studio based outside the Philippines is Rodrigo de Villa.
 The film was produced with Indonesian film outfit Persari.

-Excluded in this list are works with a foreign cast (such as Ignacio de Loyola) which had primarily Spanish actors but was produced only by a Philippine-based studio, works which were adaptations of foreign media, and media produced solely by foreign production companies that are set in the Philippines and despite including Filipinos in its cast (such as Metro Manila).
+Excluded in this list are works with a foreign cast (such as Ignacio de Loyola) which had primarily Spanish actors but was produced only by a Philippine-based studio, works which were adaptations of foreign media, and media produced solely by foreign production companies that are set in the Philippines and despite including Filipinos in its cast (such as Metro Manila), and Voltes V: Legacy which was produced by GMA Network but licensed and supervised by Toei.